 Entrepreneurs: Dave Greco

-Salespreneur is a system to teach how to make successful sales pitches and step-by-step guides on what to say to prospective customers.
+Salespreneur is a system to teach what to say to prospective customers with step-by-step guides so you make successful sales pitches.
 Dave Greco the owner of Salespreneur.
 He is so confident this will help you sell anything to anyone that he has a 100% guarantee or your money back.

-The entrepreneur plays a crucial role in any economic system.
-The entrepreneur seeks out information that can be utilized for profit and finds creative ways to do so.
+In any economic system, the role of the entrepreneur is crucial.
+The entrepreneur finds creative ways to seeks out information that can be utilized for profit.
 Entrepreneurs are creative at the moment, and utilize that skill to their benefit, and to the benefit of many others as well.

 Salespeople are far more than normal company employees.
 Sales reps have many qualities in common with entrepreneurs.
 Sales reps prefer creating their own incomes, and so are paid on commission.